knuxify/ynodeploy/engine/README.md

 This directory contains build scripts to allow for building YNOEngine in Docker.

-First, run `./prepare.sh` to download the repositories and apply buildscript patches.
-Then, run `./build.sh` to build the files.
+1. If you didn't run `scripts/init.sh` in the main ynodeploy directory, run `./prepare.sh` to download the repositories and apply buildscript patches.
+2. Run `./build.sh` to build the engine.

 The resulting files will be moved to `output`.
+Copy them to `../repos/forest-orb`.